sumanth91/interview-component/README.md

 The following are requirements for this assignment:
  - This must work on Chrome 51.
 You can forget about IE and Firefox compatability for this assignment.
  - We expect that two schedules may be compared with one another.
- - We expect that the component may be able to be used with, and without, a logged in user.
  - You may divide your Javascript files in any way that makes sense to you.
  - We expect that the JSON data provided for user schedules, is loaded via an Angular Service.
  - We expect that the CSS is structured in an easy-to-follow manner.